 August 11, 2007

-We made good time and even felt compelled to check out a scenic overlook on I-95 just past Groton.
+We made good time and even felt compelled to check out the Mystic River scenic overlook on I-95.
 I have no idea how many scenic overlooks there are along the length of 95, but I’d guess very few.
 I only hope the others are better than this:

 At least the sign was cool, and got us excited for our big day at the historic Mystic Seaport.

 We exited the highway and made the 2 mile drive across Mystic in a couple minutes.
 This is notable because it takes an hour in the summer.
-[See below] We parked, fed Damian, opened the door to get the stroller and – holy crap that’s some serious wind.
+We parked, fed Damian, opened the door to get the stroller and – holy cow that’s some serious wind.